-We run a very successful volunteers programme with over 1400 volunteers providing practical help to patients and visitors and complementing the work of paid staff at the Trust.
+We have more than 1,400 volunteers providing practical help to patients and visitors and complementing the work of paid staff at the Trust.

-Our volunteers are not directly involved in patient care, but help provide extra support to patients, just as friends or family members might do.
-They come from all walks of life, and represent the diversity of the communities that we serve.
+Our volunteers are not directly involved in patient care but help provide extra support.
+They come from all walks of life and represent the diversity of the communities that we serve.
 All are dedicated to making the hospital a little friendlier and more comfortable for everyone.

-Volunteers do not carry out (or shadow) clinical work or short-term work-experience placements.
-If you are interested in work experience or shadowing at King's, go to work experience.
+Our volunteers do not carry out (or shadow) clinical work or do work experience.

 - over 16